 FIGURE 22.
-Design-based index of abundance (millions; purple line) and biomass (millions of pounds; blue line) of Pacific halibut from the NMFS Eastern Bering Sea trawl survey, 1982-2022 (upper panel) and northern Bering Sea (lower panel).
+Design-based index and confidence intervals of Pacific halibut abundance from the NOAA Fisheries trawl surveys, 1982-2023.
 Bars indicate abundance of size categories noted in the legend.
-Note that no survey took place in 2020.

 FISHERY-DEPENDENT DATA

 Commercial fishery landings

 An annual estimate of mortality of Pacific halibut from all sources is required for all stock assessment and related analyses.
 Mortality can be categorized into five major components: commercial fishery landings, directed commercial fishery discards (a combination of mainly sublegal and some legal-sized fish), recreational, subsistence, and non-directed commercial discard mortality ('bycatch') of Pacific halibut in fisheries targeting other species.